Terms and Conditions

 8.6 We do guarantee that unless there are exceptional circumstances all deliveries of products will be dispatched within 5 days following order completion.

-8.7 We will process your order within four months this may be extended to six months in the case of death or serious illness again.
+8.7 We will process your order within six months this may be extended to six months in the case of death or serious illness again.
 Please see the FAQ page for current lead time estimates.

 8.8 The date of an order is whenever we receive your elements (hair/ash etc) and payment in full, whichever comes later.